 - Elementary teachers

-- People who want to use games, digital media and action-oriented approaches in their professional environment.
+- People who want to use games and digital media in their professional practice

-- Persons with a scientific interest in media and games research
+- Persons with an interest in their own scientific work in the field of educational media and games research